The Fox and the Grapes Story for Kids – Moral Story with Audio and Pictures

 While listening to the story audio, children focus, follow the sequence of events, and learn new vocabulary in a natural way.

 The story shows how the fox pretends the grapes are sour after failing.
-Kids learn not to lie to themselves or blame things they can’t get.
+Kids learn not to blame things just because they cannot get them.

-The colourful scenes of the fox jumping and the high grapevine help children imagine the story world clearly and stay engaged throughout.
+The colourful scenes of the fox jumping and the high grapevine help children imagine the story world clearly and stay engaged.

-The Fox and the Grapes story for kids – FAQs for Parents & Teachers
+The Fox and the Grapes Story for Kids – FAQs for Parents and Teachers

-This fox and the grapes story for kids is best for ages 4 to 9 years.
-Younger children can listen to the audio and enjoy the pictures, while older ones can also read the text and talk about the moral.
+The fox and the grapes story for kids is suitable for ages 4 to 9 years.
+Younger children can listen and watch, while older children can read and discuss the moral.

-First, let kids play the welcome audio and get ready.
-Then they can listen to the full story audio, watch the scenes, and pause sometimes to guess what the fox will do next when he cannot reach the grapes.
+Children can play the welcome audio first.
+Then they can listen to the full story audio, watch the pictures, and pause to guess what the fox may do next.